FundsToVotes/serverside/developer_notes.md

 * Cleanup and Optimization
     + Opensecrets top 10:
         - Fetch CRP ID programatically rather than manual .csv file creation
+* Bills endpoint things for later:
+    + Filter bills from the members endpoint by the following catgories only
+        - "On Motion to Suspend the Rules and Pass", "On Motion to Suspend the Rules and Agree", "On Motion to Suspend the Rules and Pass, as Amended", and "On Agreeing to the Resolution", "On Passage"
+    + Add paging function to get more bills
+    + futureproofing - ability to update the congress, potentially automatically

 ### Bills endpoint rambling and thoughts
 Okay, so